Annie11-maker/PerfectPitch/README.md

 # pitch-perfect

-**Communications Plan**
+**Communications & Operations Plan**

 **********************************************************************************************************************************************************************************************

 **General Meeting Etiquettes**

 1. Raised Hands Policy
+2. Absence Policy: Emergencies only
-2. Short, Succint discussion points
+3. Short, Succinct discussion points
-3. Keep it in S.M.A.R.T Format
-4. Think about the issue raised
+4. Think about the issue raised, and schedule a meeting to discuss business case viability with PM
-5. Formulate the communication/alternatively write it out beforehand
+5. Once approved, formulate the idea and submit it on the Pitch Perfect Slack channel
+6. Keep it in S.M.A.R.T Format but more importantly keep it simple
-6. 1800hrs Daily: Submit all issues for discussion on standup by 1800hrs the day before the standup
+7. 1800hrs Daily: Submit all issues to be raised on standup by 1800hrs the day before to the Slack Channel to aid the Standup Agenda Prep
-7. 0900 Hrs daily: H/O PM to prepare the Standup Agenda + H/O ready for the TA and incoming PM to review.
+8. 0900 Hrs daily: H/O PM to prepare the Standup Agenda + H/O ready for the TA and incoming PM to review

 **********************************************************************************************************************************************************************************************

 **Daily Standups**

-1. Standup meetings are held a the beginning of each day with a TA.
+1. Standup meetings are held at the beginning of each day with a TA
-2. The whole team and assigned TA should take part.
+2. The whole team and assigned TA should take part
-3. Notes of the meeting should be recorded clearly in the project Slack channel.
+3. Notes of the meeting should be recorded clearly in the project Slack channel
-4. Ensure Kanban Board is up to date
+4. Ensure the Kanban Board is up to date
 5. Get the latest version of your master to discuss the current state of your app
 6. Notify TA when Ready - ** ETA 15-20 Mins post Daily Lectures / NLT 30mins **